seanburlington/some-thoughts/content/post/covid-remote-learning.md

 Sometimes people take a project and make big changes to it and share this publicly as a "fork" - people who want to use this software can usually get an idea of the different forks and decide which to use.

-This is mostly managed through a piece of software called "git" and a website https://github.com
+This is mostly managed through a piece of software called "git" and a website called [Github][github]

 ## Education Resources

 This is the bit where I remind you I am an outsider - this is just what I see from where I am - I know I don't see the whole picture and welcome feedback.

-I see a lot of stuff used in class comes from https://www.twinkl.co.uk/ , some from books, some is original content by class teachers, some maybe from places like the BBC.
+I see a lot of stuff used in class comes from [twinkl][] , some from books, some is original content by class teachers, some from places like the BBC.

 Most of it seems to be in PDF format, some PowerPoint, or other office document formats.